sboy99/NODE-JS/ReadMe.md

 - Create a readFile Stream using createReadStream function from fs module.
 - Sending chunked data from stream.
 - Sending chunked data from server to client using stream (http,fs modules)
+- Sending files to client using readFile(fs module) and http module.
+  - things I learned ...
+  - Open the file (you want to send to the client) and save the buffer inside a variable.
+  - Use response object to send desired data.
+  - declare writeHead -> it takes first parameter as sataus 'code' and second paramere is an object which specifies Content Type.
+  - Ultimately we end our response by invoking response.end().

+# Day7: Express Intro..

+- Definition: Epress is a minimal fexible framework of node.
+That helps to build web-apps in stable and easyest way.
+- Install Express: run that command

+  > npm i express --save

+  [although --save is optional from version 4.0]

+- Creating Server with with express..

+  _1->_ First invoke express using require

+  > const express=require('express')
+  > </br>
+  > const app= express();

+  _2->_ We have to call express with a URI(Uniform Resource Identifier) a HTTP module(GET,POST,PUT,DELETE,...)

+  > app.get('/',(req,res)=>{
+  > </br>
+  > res.send('Hello World..')
+  > })

+  - Here app is an express instance which is calling a HTTP module 'get' inside the parameter first is a URI and second one is action handler.
+  - Whenever User's request url mathes to a certain URI respective action is performed.

+  _3->_ Hosting server to a Port.

+  > const port=process.env.PORT || 5000
+  > </br>
+  > app.listen(port,()=>console.log(\`Listen to port ${port}...`)) // use `` instead of ""

+# Day8:Sending HTML,CSS,JS and other assetes to client...